TheTinHat/MaskMyPy/README.md

 After the data has been masked, estimating k-anoynmity using census data would look like this and will add a column to the masked geodataframe:
 ```
 mask.k_anonymity_estimate(
-    population_gdf=population_gdf, # Name of the census geodataframe.
+    population=population, # Name of the census geodataframe.
 Not necessary if you already included this parameter in the original masking steps.
     population_column='pop') # Name of the column containing the population field.
 Not necessary if you already included this parameter in the original masking steps.
 ```